 - They don’t understand me

 Don’t Badmouth Current/Past Job or Employer

 According to several online sources, the number one reason most people voluntarily leave a position is because of a bad boss or supervisor.
+It can be tempting to unload why your current boss is terrible to work for, but that conversation needs to be kept to family and friends, not in a job interview.
 You may have a grocery list of reasons why you want out of your workplace, but it’s best to avoid discussing anything regarding low compensation, poor management, company finances, poor morale, or any other negative aspect of the job.
 Anything negative comes across as unprofessional and is usually enough of a reason for managers to not hire a candidate.